How Does Mileage Affect the Value of My Car?

 Why Does the Mileage of a Car Affect Its Value?

-The higher the mileage of a car, the less value it will inherently carry compared to another with a lesser mileage.
+The higher the mileage of a car, the less value it will inherently carry compared to another with a lower mileage.
 This is simply because all parts of a car undergo wear and tear due to increased mileage and are then likely to require repair or replacement.
 Also, the more a car is used in a year, the more damage it accumulates, both structural and cosmetic.
-For this reason, many used-car buyers tend to prefer the ones with lower or moderate mileage.
+For this reason, many used-car buyers tend to prefer those with lower or moderate mileage.

-Buying through Mileage and Selecting Most Affordable Used Car Options
+Buying through Mileage and Selecting the Most Affordable Used Car Options

 What is the Average Mileage of a Car?